Vacancies

 Disclosure and Barring Service.
 Reg.
 Charity No: 526702

+Chetham’s School of Music is seeking an Overnight Carer to join the internationally renowned specialist music school located in city centre Manchester.
 Chetham’s is a magical place, home to the UK’s largest specialist music school, the oldest library in the English-speaking world and a world-class concert venue all in the heart of Manchester.

 In return